Iranian intervention in Iraq (2014–present): Strategy and tactics

 Tehran's strategic objectives in its intervention in Iraq include keeping the Shia-led government in power and stabilising its border.

 Iran has attempted to limit its overt military involvement in Iraq as a strategy geared toward avoiding the polarisation of Iraq's Sunni minority, creating a popular backlash against Iran among Iraqis, or deepening sectarian tensions.
+The IRGC also attempted to create a more diversified model in Iraq, and began interacting more with Iraqi Turkmen and Feyli Kurds.
 Most Iranian aid has thus far come in the form of technical assistance, the commitment of special forces troops, and air support.
 Iranian Brigadier-General Massoud Jazayeri stated that Iran could best help Iraq by providing it with direction on its "successful experiments in popular all-around defence" that included "mobilising masses of all ethnic groups."
 Iran believes cooperation and unity among Iraq's fractious militias are essential in its battle against ISIL.
 Ali Khamenei, in remarks delivered on 15 September 2014, credited "the people of Iraq, the Iraqi Armed Forces, and the popular forces" for halting the ISIL advance of the previous summer.

 The Washington Post reported that Iran has sent more than 1,000 military advisers to Iraq, and spent more than $1 billion on military aid.

 Timeline

 June 2011

-In the week of 14 June, according to The Guardian, Iran's Quds Force commander Qassem Suleimani was in Baghdad to organise an Iraqi counterattack against ISIL.
+In the week of 14 June, according to The Guardian, Iran's Quds Force commander Qasem Soleimani was in Baghdad to organise an Iraqi counterattack against ISIL.
 Press agency Reuters believes that since mid-June, Iran has had members of its Islamic Revolutionary Guard Corps (IRGC) fighting on the ground in Iraq against ISIL, though it does not give an estimate of their numbers.

 According to Iranian social media, ISIL troops on 19 June attacked two Iranian border guards near Iran's border city of Qasr Shirin, but this has not been confirmed by authoritative sources.

-American war correspondent David Axe on his website 'War is Boring' asserted that on 21 June 2014 "it appears Iran joined the air war" of Iraq and Syria against ISIL.
+American war correspondent David Axe, on his website 'War is Boring', asserted that on 21 June 2014, "it appears Iran joined the air war" of Iraq and Syria against ISIL.

 By the end of June, according to American officials, Iran had established a control center at Al-Rasheed Air Base in Baghdad and was flying a small fleet of Ababil drones over Iraq, and an Iranian signals intelligence unit had been deployed at the airfield to intercept electronic communications between ISIL fighters and commanders.

 July 2014

 On 1 July, according to IISS, several Su-25 aircraft were sent by Iran to al-Rashid and, later, to the al-Muthanna air base.
 The aircraft were supported by bi-national Iranian/Iraqi ground crews who had been trained in Iran.
-(During the 1991 Gulf War, seven Su-25s had been flown by the Iraqi air force to Iran as a temporary safe haven and Iran had kept them since; ironically, some of them may now have returned to Iraq.)
+(During the 1991 Gulf War, seven Su-25s had been flown by the Iraqi air force to Iran as a temporary safe haven, and Iran had kept them since; ironically, some of them may now have returned to Iraq.)

 On 5 July, Quds Force pilot Shojaat Alamdari was killed in Samarra, probably working there as a forward air controller.